-For concreteness, as a formal protocol specification language, we use here the AVANTSSAR Specification Language ASLan [4, 3] but all our results carry over to other protocol formalisms such as strands, the applied π calculus, and so on.
-ASLan is (i) expressive enough that many high-level languages (e.g., BPMN or Alice-and-Bob-style languages such as the one we will consider in the following for channels and composition) can be translated to it, and (ii) amenable to formal analysis (e.g., with the AVANTSSAR Platform [3]).
+For concreteness, as a formal protocol specification language, we use here the AVANTSSAR Specification Language ASLan [6, 4] but all our results carry over to other protocol formalisms such as strands, the applied π calculus, and so on.
+ASLan is (i) expressive enough that many high-level languages (e.g., BPMN or Alice-and-Bob-style languages such as the one we will consider in the following for channels and composition) can be translated to it, and (ii) amenable to formal analysis (e.g., with the AVANTSSAR Platform [4]).

 ASLan provides the user with an expressive language for specifying security protocols and their properties, based on set rewriting.
 At its core, ASLan describes a state-transition system, where states are sets of facts (i.e., predicates that express something that holds true in a give state) separated by dots (".").
 These facts model the state of honest agents, the knowledge of the intruder, communication channels, and goal-relevant information.
-Transitions are specified as $rewriting\ rules$ over sets of facts.
+Transitions are specified as rewriting rules over sets of facts.
 We give here one example of an ASLan transition rule, pointing to the references for more details.
 Consider the following message exchange (that is part of the protocol P_1 that we will consider in Figure 1 below)

-'''

-A \to B : \{\{[p, A, B, \mathsf{payload}(A, B)]4\}{\mathsf{privk}(\mathsf{pk}(A))}\}{\mathsf{pubk}(\mathsf{pk}(B))}

-'''

-in which A first signs with its private key a payload, along with information on sender and receiver that is needed to achieve a secure channel.
-The tag ${\bf p}$ signals that this concatenation contains the payload transmission.
+$A \rightarrow B$: {{[p, A, B, payload(A, B)]4}{privk(pk(A))}}{pubk(pk(B))} in which A first signs4 with its private key a payload, along with information on sender and receiver that is needed to achieve a secure channel.
+The tag p signals that this concatenation contains the payload transmission.
 A then encrypts the message with B's public key.